thruthesky/sociallyfire/README.md

 # Test

-The TDD is the most important part of this project.
+- The TDD is the most important part of this project.
 The perfect TDD implementation is the ultimate goal to make this project successful.

+- The test must be done only in firebase emulator.
+Do not test on real firebase project.

-The test codes are under `functions/tests` folder.
+- The test codes are under `functions/tests` folder.

-To test, enter `functions/tests` folder first.
+- To test, enter `functions/tests` folder first.

 ## Testing the test system.